 H-2B visas are for temporary workers who will work for US employers on temporary projects with a finite end, for seasonal workers and for workers who will fill a peak-load need.
-For example, many hospitality companies use the H-2B category to bring to the United States seasonal resort workers, ski instructors, etc. There is a numerical limitation of 66,000 H-2B visas available each fiscal year.
+For example, many hospitality companies use the H-2B category to bring to the United States seasonal resort workers and ski instructors, etc. There is a numerical limitation of 66,000 H-2B visas available each fiscal year.
 Half of the allotment is made available for the first half of the fiscal year, and the second half is opened up in the second half of the fiscal year.

 There are also work visas based on special legislation or trade treaties.
 The E-3 is a work visa available to nationals of Australia, and the H-1B1 is available to nationals of Chile and Singapore.
 These visas have requirements that are very similar to the H-1B in terms of the type of occupation and educational background required.
 Admission on an E-3 visa is typically granted for two years and is indefinitely extendable in two-year increments, as long as the E-3 visa holder can demonstrate an intent to live in the United States temporarily.
 H-1B1 visas are issued for 18 months; admission is typically granted for one year at a time.
 H-1B1 visas are also indefinitely renewable, as long as temporary intent can be demonstrated.
+The TN visa, based on provisions in the US Mexico Canada Agreement (formerly known as the North American Free Trade Agreement) is available to certain Mexican and Canadian professionals who will enter the United States to work for a US employer.
+A Canadian may apply for entry as a TN at a US-Canada port of entry; Mexican nationals must apply for TN visa issuance at a US consular post in Mexico.